RoniAksel/RoniAksel/README.md

 ### Hi there 👋
+My name is Roni Akselrod and I'm a Lawyer, and from time to time i write stuff.
+I am currently developing tools that help me do my job better, and hopefully i can find the path to share my legal knowledge using my technical knowledge with the world :)

+- 📫 How to reach me: roniaksel@gmail.com or my work email akselrodr@herzoglaw.co.il
+- ⚡ Fun fact: back in 2007 i used to manage a gaming website called iGamer (R.I.P).
+- 🌱 I’m currently learning JS

 <!--
 **RoniAksel/RoniAksel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.